 FY 2017 Actual employee perceptions of the inclusiveness of the Agency by looking at twenty questions that measure the five "Habits of Inclusion" - Fair, Open, Cooperative, Supportive, and Empowering.
 The FLRA was the top-ranking small-Agency for each of the five habits of inclusion, with scores averaging 15 percent - and as much as 21 percent - higher than the average scores for all small agencies.
 And in the 2015 Best Places to Work in the Federal Government rankings, the FLRA was ranked #2 out of 28 small agencies in its support for diversity.
-Continued to develop capacity for shared administrative staff across several offices by utilizing administrative staff across several opportunity (EEO) Offices, which perform sensitive work.
+Continued to develop capacity for shared administrative staff across several offices by utilizing administrative staff within the Authority Component - particularly those who are in "confidential" positions to Agency leadership - to provide administrative assistance to the HR, Budget & Finance, and Equal Employment Opportunity (EEO) Offices, which perform sensitive work.
 Not only does this provide administrative staff with a developmental opportunity, but it also allows for greater flexibility, relieves high-graded managerial staff from having to perform lower-graded administrative tasks, and avoids the need to hire additional FTEs when workloads increase within the component.
 Aligned the Agency-wide Performance Year (previously July 1 - June 30) with the Fiscal Year.
 This alignment directly links every employee's individual performance to the FLRA's overall strategic and performance goals, as well as to the Agency's annual budget and funding requests.
-It will provide a more accurate measurement of Agency-wide performance goals, greater accountability, and better data regarding resource needs.
-Conducted an Agency-wide review of all Agency electronic Official Personnel Folders (eOPFs) to: ensure proper retirement coverage (CSRS or FERS); verify the accuracy of coverage (CSRS or FERS); verify the accuracy of service computation dates (SCDs) for both leave and retirement purposes; and examine all folders for missing or undocumented prior service.
-Conducted an Agency-wide review of every Agency position description (PD) to ensure that all PDs reflect actual duties and that accompanying cover sheets are accurate, and revised PDs that needed revision or that were very dated, which has been particularly critical in conducting "need-to-fill" evaluations and drafting recent vacancy announcements.
-FY 2018 Target Complete implementation of all necessary changes/corrections identified during the Agency-wide eOPF and PD reviews.
+It will provide a more accurate measurement of each employee's contribution towards achievement of Agency-wide performance goals, greater accountability, and better data regarding resource needs.
+Conducted an Agency-wide review of all Agency electronic Official Personnel Folders (eOPFs) to: ensure proper retirement coverage (CSRS or FERS); verify the accuracy of service computation dates (SCDs) for both leave and retirement purposes; and examine all folders for missing or undocumented prior service.
+Conducted an Agency-wide review FY 2018 Target that accompanying cover sheets are accurate, and revised PDs that needed revision or that were very dated, which has been particularly critical in conducting "need-to-fill" evaluations and drafting recent vacancy announcements.
+Complete implementation of all necessary changes/corrections identified during the Agency-wide eOPF and PD reviews.